matopher/ok-coders-spring-2017-back-end/03-javascript-intro/01-intro-to-javascript.md

 JavaScript: Introduction
 ====

-JavaScript is a programming language first introduced in 1995 for use in dynamic web pages, or web pages that could respond to user actions and change their content.
-Since then javascript has been introduced into a number of environments.
+JavaScript is a high-level, untyped, functional programming language created by Brendan Eich of Netscape in 10 days and first introduced in 1995 for use in dynamic web pages, or web pages that could respond to user actions and change their content.
+Since then javascript has been introduced nto a number of environments.
 Most recently, [Node.js](http://nodejs.org/) has popularized server-side programming with javascript.

 Programming languages are a complex topic, and learning to program is difficult and requires practice.
 It will be frustrating at times.
 Programming languages are like languages, in so far as you type in something that looks like English and the computer manages to turn it into instructions that it understands.
 But programming languages are picky about their *syntax*, so the code must be just right in order to work.

 The upcoming javascript chapters will focus on practical examples but will always discuss the syntax as well.
 Although javascript was originally designed for the browser, we will do most of our work in node.

 ## Node or Chrome Console

 Node provides a *runtime* for javascript programs as well as access to system functionaliy (it utilizes the V8 Javascript engine just like Chrome).
 For now, that means we'll run our javascript programs using node.
 Type `node` at the console to bring up a REPL, or *read-evaluate-print-loop* Or, open the developer tools part of chrome and go to the console section:

         $ node
 	>

 Notice that the prompt changes to a `>` which means that node is waiting for input from you.
 Node *evaluates* whatever you've typed when you press return, and then it print out the result:

         $ node
         > 5